jankee1/Notes-Manager/README.md

   RewriteCond %{REQUEST_FILENAME} !-d <br />
   RewriteCond %{REQUEST_FILENAME} !-f <br />
   RewriteRule  ^(.+)$ index.php?url=$1 [QSA,L] <br />

-Main goal of this project was to create application that allows me to practice SQL along with PHP programming skills.
-Except from making my first fully working application with usage of these two languages my intention was also to make this code understandable and easy to maintain, hence I tried to implement MVC design pattern

 ## After downloading:
 1. Make sure that 'notes_manager' is copied directly to 'htdocs' folder.